 5 ways to reduce pelvic symptoms of menopause

-The good news is there are some quick and easy things you can do to help if you’re experiencing any of the symptoms above.
+The good news is there are various things you can do to help if you’re experiencing any of the symptoms above.

-1. Have a chat with your GP about topical oestrogen and hormone replacement therapy (HRT)
+1. Consider topical oestrogen and hormone replacement therapy (HRT)

 Your GP can prescribe local oestrogen cream/pessaries for the vulvovaginal region, which can improve the elasticity and health of pelvic floor tissue.